-And another piece of good news: Even after you have successfully completed your doctorate, you can still remain a member as a post-doc and supervisor at TU Dresden!
+Another piece of good news: Even after you have successfully completed your doctorate, you can remain a member of the Graduate Academy as a postdoc at TU Dresden!

-As you can see, becoming a GA member is definitely worth it.
-Do you have any questions regarding membership?
-We have the answers - in person and on our website
+As you can see, becoming a ga member is definitely worth it.
+Do you have questions about membership?
+We have the answers - in person and on our website: https://tu-dresden.de/ga